Fellows During a Group Discussion.

 Disability discrimination interferes with education.
 Few disabled people take part in existing leadership courses and networks such as those for young people or women.
 This means disability activists often can’t access the qualifications and networks to set up and run their own organisations and to ensure long-term leadership so that organisations can outlive their founders and thrive.

-The design of the academy will engage the leaders themselves in identifying the range of support and skills they need to pursue their own aspirations.
+The design of the academy engages the leaders themselves in identifying the range of support and skills they need to pursue their own aspirations.
 This may be in activism and movement leadership but could also be in other areas such as business or entrepreneurship.
 We will work to ensure access to these opportunities for those with limited access to them in other ways.

 Around the world, we are supporting young disability justice leaders to thrive.